Quality Arts Programs with an Environmental Lens

 Nature Consortium strives to enrich communities by providing accessible arts programming where it’s needed most.
 We strive to serve low-income and at-risk communities in an effort to address systemic inequities, with the belief that everyone should have access to creative expression, a healthy environment, and pathways to excellence.

-*NEW* EcoArts at Seola Gardens – Middle and high school students in the White Center/Highline area can participate in positive, collaborative visual art classes after school.
-Explore art through an environmental and social justice lens while developing your portfolio and learning from real working artists.
+*NEW* EcoArts at Seola Gardens – Youth grades K-3 in the White Center/Highline area can participate in positive, collaborative visual art classes after school.
+Explore art through an environmental and social justice lens, culminating in a class presentation for friends and family.
 No experience necessary!
-Thursdays, 3-6pm starting January 15 at Seola Gardens community room
+Thursdays, 3-6pm starting January 22 at Seola Gardens community room.
+View Registration Form

 Garden Arts at Pathfinder K-8 School – Led by teaching artist Tara Migliore, each student at Pathfinder engages in grade-appropriate lessons about healthy food, gardening, nature, and art.
 Students learn to grow, harvest, and cook organic food in the Pathfinder garden.